-Powerful, isn’t it?
 But how do we apply the 90/10 rule to a work routine that’s parceled into 30- and 60-minute chunks – especially when the parceling is not always controlled by us?
-Consider this:

-Running from one 1-hour meeting to the next 1-hour meeting is mental insanity.
-Our mind has no time to process and reflect on what happened in one meeting; it simply isn’t mentally ready for the next one.
-Shorten your meetings by 5 minutes.
+1. Transitions: Running from one 1-hour meeting to the next 1-hour meeting is mental insanity.
+Our mind has no time to process and reflect on what happened in one meeting; it is not mentally ready for the next one.
+Shorten your meetings by 5 or 10 minutes.
 Create transition time.
-Make transitions part of your work flow.
-The moment you decide to do so, you will be astounded by how easy it actually is to implement.
+Make transitions part of your work culture!

-Schedule 5-minute-intervals throughout the day when you stop and check out.
+2. 5-Minute Check-Outs: Schedule 5-minute-intervals throughout the day when you stop and check out.
 You decide what “checking out” looks like for you.
-Hint: Checking emails is checking in, not checking out.
+Hint: Checking emails is checking in, not checking out!

 A check-out might be: Sitting in the office and closing your eyes; listening to music that calms or inspires you; doing a series of vigorous body stretches; writing in a personal journal; laying down on a sofa or the floor; being still.
 You decide!